-The couple met in 1990 when the actress and her mother attended the country singer's New Year's Eve concert in their shared hometown of Houston, Texas, and sparks immediately flew between the two.
-But while they knew they wanted to be together, they both admit they hesitated to walk down the aisle.
+The couple met in 1990, when the actress and her mother attended the country singer's New Year's Eve concert in their shared hometown of Houston, Texas.
+Sparks immediately flew between the two, but while they knew they wanted to be together, they both admit that they hesitated to walk down the aisle.

-“I always liked the idea of a relationship, but with my schedule it never worked out,” Black added.
+Adds Black, "I always liked the idea of a relationship, but with my schedule, it never worked out."

-Fans got a glimpse into their love story when they sang together on the duet, ‘When I Said I Do,’ from Black's ‘D'lectrified’ album.
-The song won the pair an ACM Award for Vocal Event of the Year.
+Fans got a glimpse into their love story when they sang together on the duet "When I Said I Do," from Black's D'lectrified album; the song won the pair an ACM Awards trophy for Vocal Event of the Year.
 On Black's album, On Purpose, the husband and wife reunited in the studio for another duet, “You Still Get to Me.”